Chapter 4: Return Types of Template Functions in C++

 Working with non-array argument

-In the previous section, we learned how an array type argument required an explicit template parameter for the return type.
-We may require an explicit template parameter for non-array type argument as well.
+In the earlier section, we learned how an array type argument required an explicit template parameter for the return type.
+We require an explicit template parameter for non-array type argument as well.
 Let us look at the following program:

 #include <iostream>